 Classic cars are extremely popular right now.
 From the 1920s Ford Model-T to the hot rods of the 1950s to the Ferrari and Porsche models of the 1980s, a lot of auto aficionados are picking up these vehicles either as a hobby or an investment.
 This means there is now a high demand for restorers.

-Your job will consist of either restoring cars the way they were originally constructed and maintained or restoring cars but installing the latest technologies and innovations which brings these cars into the modern era.
+The job involves either restoring cars the way they were originally constructed and maintained, or restoring cars but installing the latest technologies and innovations which bring these cars into the modern era.

-Like other technician jobs, this position does require basic high school education with specialised or on-the-job training.
+Like other technician jobs, this position requires basic high school education with specialised or on-the-job training.
 It also helps to understand car history, but it’s definitely a great option for car enthusiasts.

-By working in an auto factory, your job will be to put together automobiles, buses or trucks at specific workstations along the assembly line.
-You will also utilise a wide array of tools, such as power tools, welding equipment, production fixtures and hand tools.
+Workers in an auto factory put together automobiles, buses or trucks at specific workstations along an assembly line.
+They also utilise an array of tools, such as power tools, welding equipment, production fixtures and hand tools.

 A high school diploma or a GED equivalency is satisfactory.
 Although it is a bonus to possess formal training, many assembly plants provide on-the-job training to applicants willing to learn.